dCaples/quickalias/README.md

 # Quickalias

-This simple python script creates pemenant aliases so you don't have to open your shell config file
+This python script creates permanent aliases so you don't have to open your shell config file

 *Dependencies:*